guptashreyas/Attendance-System-using-Face-Detection/README.md

 pandas

 Acknowledgements

-The Haar cascade classifier for face detection is sourced from OpenCV.
+->The Haar cascade classifier for face detection is sourced from OpenCV.
-Training data for face recognition is provided by the users during registration.
+->Training data for face recognition is provided by the users during registration.